shyamsn97/rlmkit/README.md

 **rlmflow** turns that recursive run into a live execution graph.
-Every query, action, observation, child call, wait, resume, and result is a typed state you can inspect, step, fork, replay, resume, and branch into new workspaces.
+Every query, action, observation, child call, wait, resume, and result is a typed state you can inspect, step, retrace, resume, fork, and branch into new workspaces.
 It is for people building long-context agents, recursive coding agents, and research loops where the execution trace needs to be as controllable as the final answer is useful.
-Each `start` / `step` returns a fresh `Graph` snapshot: a recursive structure where every `graph[id]` (node *or* agent id) returns a `Graph` rooted at that vertex.
+Each `start` / `step` returns a fresh `Graph` snapshot: a recursive structure where `graph[agent_id]` returns the sub-agent graph for that agent.

 <p align="center">
   <img src="docs/rlm_animation.gif" alt="rlmflow animation" />